 They are of too voluble and wavering a disposition to settle themselves down to agriculture, choosing rather to voyage about in the boats of the Company, or in going to the distant forest to cut timber for fuel and house building purposes which they raft down to the settlement on the spring floods and dispose of to the inhabitants.

 And here I laugh!
-When I was interviewed by Metis Nation British Columbia for their Oral History Project, I told them my direct ancestors were loggers.
+This is nothing to do with the subject of Métis Bison hunts, but when I was interviewed by Metis Nation British Columbia for their Oral History Project, I told them my direct ancestors were loggers.
 The interviewer queried me about the trapping my ancestors must have done — but no, the generations before me never trapped for furs after they left the HBC’s employ.
 (And why would the Métis trap for furs on the Pacific coast, where the furs were so inferior to those found in the interior?)
 Instead, every single one of my direct ancestors logged, and I find that is common with almost all coastal Métis.
 When it takes fifteen hundred good-sized logs to build one fur trading post, logging was obviously a large part of every Métis man’s experience when he worked for the HBC.

 Great numbers of these people are employed by the Company as regular servants.
 They are a well built set of men, rather tall than otherwise . . .
 From the peculiar swagger in their gait, as they strut down a platform, dressed in their best attire, it is easily seen that they think no small things of themselves; nor am I sure that they overvalue their capabilities, for when taken in a body, I do not think that, for the peculiar service they serve us, there are any equal to them.

 Peers would have first seen these well-built men “strutting” down the platforms at Norway House in summer 1843, when he joined the Portage La Loche Brigade.
-This story tells of a first encounter between a “huge” half-breed
+This story tells of a first encounter between a “huge half-caste”

 and a no less gigantic Orkney-man.
 We had put ashore at some steep rocks along which the current flowed fast and deep.
 The halfcaste wishing to go ashore put his foot on the gunwale and in taking a spring he managed very cleverly to stick his other foot in the folds of said Orkney-man’s kit which stood against the side of the boat, so that, instead of ashore head over heels he went and plunged with a lumbering splash into the river, nothing marking his whereabouts but his hat which floated up.
 The unfortunate wight soon appeared, spitting and cursing amid the uproarious laughter of the whole brigade.
 This only exasperated him the more and he commenced “jawing” the unfortunate owner of the kit who not liking the look of the halfbreed said nothing, and I was thus deprived of seeing a halfbreed fight, which I have been told was something after the approved fashion of Billingsgate — tooth and nail.

 As an author and a human being, I find that I do not like Augustus Peers very much.
-His stories are good, but his character, as he displays it, is not very pretty, and his manuscript exposes his deep-rooted prejudices.
+His stories are good — even when he never saw a Métis Bison Hunt he could tell the story well.
+But his character, as he displays it, is not very pretty, and his manuscript exposes his deep-rooted prejudices.
 I avoid the worst of his descriptions of the First Nations people he deals with, and in my own manuscript only use those which show the good or the funny side of the people he choses to describe.
 He wrote his manuscript for publication in England where it might have been accepted by some readers.
 But in his work for the Hudson’s Bay Company, my own family member, Chief Factor James Anderson (A), regretted that Peers was so prejudiced.
 “The latter, tho’ a most estimable character,” Anderson wrote of Peers, “was deficient in energy and he thoroughly detested the Indians.
 No race is quicker sighted than they are, and they soon perceived and reciprocated the hatred.”

 So this is what you need to know about Peers.
 Nevertheless, he told some good stories, and many of his descriptions are accurate and enjoyable.
+I presume these stories of the Métis Bison Hunts are as well, as he would have obtained them from someone who was there.
 As you know, he travelled north with the men of the Portage La Loche Brigade, who all came from the Red River Colony, and who were mostly Métis (who he described as half-caste).
 Whether or not he decided before-hand to write down the stories he heard, he did in the end leave behind an interesting manuscript.
 And why might he have collected the stories for publication, you ask?
 Well, at Norway House he had, as a close companion, an HBC clerk named Robert Michael Ballantyne, who DID go on to write at least one book about his experiences.
 Ballantyne’s book is titled Hudson’s Bay; or, every-day life in the wilds of North America, and many of us are familiar with it and have quoted from it.
 It is he who described York Factory as “a monstrous blot on a swampy spot, with a partial view of the frozen sea!”

-But in this post, we are speaking of the Red River Settlement and the Métis people who resided there in the 1840s.
+But in this post, we are speaking of the Red River Settlement and the Métis people who resided there in the 1840s, and who rode out in the Métis Bison Hunts.
 From the men who rowed the Portage La Loche boats, Peers learned quite a lot about the settlement and the lives of the men who hunted the bison:

 The vast plains surrounding the settlement are well stocked with bison, affording the inhabitants, particularly the French half-castes, ample amusement and profitable sport.
 In the early part of the summer they collect and set off in large parties with their wives and families, horses, and carts and everything requisite for a lengthened stay in the prairies.